A Complete Guide To First-Time Homebuyer Grants In Canada

 To be eligible for the HASI

-• The household income must be at or below the established limit based on the communities location.
+- The household income must be at or below the established limit based on the community location.

 You could be eligible for up to a $20,000 forgivable loan (as long as you occupy the home for at least 6 months after adaptions are made), or if the property is on-reserve in a northern or remote area, the maximum amount may be increased by an additional 25%.

-This program will help cover adaptions that are permanent and fixed to the home, such as handrails, door lever handles, walk-in showers and grab bars or bathtub grab bars and seats, and easy-to-reach work and storage areas in your kitchen.
-Other adaptions may be covered if they are permanent and fixed to the home.
+This program will help cover adaptations that are permanent and fixed to the home, such as handrails, door lever handles, walk-in showers and grab bars or bathtub grab bars and seats, and easy-to-reach work and storage areas in your kitchen.
+Other adaptations may also be covered if they are permanent and fixed to the home.

 Frequently Asked Questions